 Advent is a season of waiting.
 It’s all about the anticipation of Christ.
 Celebrating Advent adds so much depth and opportunity for teaching about the context of Christ’s coming.
 It acknowledges the darkness that needs the light of a Savior.

 3) Teach the fullness of the Christmas story, not just the baby in the manger

 The story of Christmas begins with creation and doesn’t end with the child in the manger.
 Christmas is not a stand alone event in God’s story.
 The Christmas story is hope for the hopeless.
 Trust for the scared.
 Acceptance for the unloved.
 Redemption for the discarded.
 Guidance for the lost.

 4) Change your verbiage and teach your leaders to be sensitive to the hurting

 Don’t say “we know everyone’s excited for Thanksgiving” or “we know you all want to get to the presents under your tree” or “go enjoy Christmas with your family.”
 Please remember, in your midst there are people who are alone during the holidays.
-Who have no money for presents.
-Who have no tree.
-Who are on the verge of divorce.
-Who are struggling with infertility.
+People who have no money for presents.
+Have no tree.
+Are on the verge of divorce.
+Are struggling with infertility.
 Who haven’t yet shared their diagnosis.

 5) Set up a Holiday Prayer Tree or a Wailing Wall